 While Chief Executive Officer Robert D. Gorman said campaigns in Jefferson and St. Lawrence counties are down significantly from the 2012 campaign, theres plenty of time to forge new partnerships and encourage giving.

-Fewer major, large-scale employers are participating, and businesses that have had contract negotiations and/or layoffs are giving less, both contributing factors in the donation decline.
-Mr. Gorman said the United Way has knocked on doors to spread the word of need throughout Jefferson, Lewis and St. Lawrence counties,and will continue to do so in hopes that pledges and donations continue to trickle in.
+Fewer major, large-scale employers have been involved, and businesses that have had contract negotiations and/or layoffs have both been contributing factors in the decline in donations.
+Mr. Gorman said the United Way has knocked on doors to spread the word of need throughout Jefferson, Lewis and St. Lawrence counties, in hopes that pledges and donations continue to trickle in.

 For more information, visit www.unitedwayofnorthernnewyork.org.